jedisct1/draft-denis-tls-aegis/draft-denis-tls-aegis.md

 # Operational Considerations

 On devices lacking hardware AES acceleration or protection against side-channel attacks, cipher suites dependent on the AES round function SHOULD NOT be prioritized.
-This recommendation encompasses the cipher suites outlined in this document.
+This recommendation includes the cipher suites outlined in this document.

-On devices equipped with secure hardware AES acceleration, implementations SHOULD prioritize AEGIS-based cipher suites over AES-GCM ones of equivalent security levels.
+On devices equipped with secure hardware AES acceleration, implementations SHOULD prioritize AEGIS-based cipher suites over AES-GCM cipher suites of equivalent security levels.

 # Implementation Status